Special effects of Batman Returns: Batcave

-Bruce Wayne's descent into the Batcave was conceived by Burton and Welch as a cavernous expanse of shale walls and perilous precipices.
+Bruce Wayne's descent into the Batcave was conceived by Burton and Welch as entering a cavernous expanse of shale walls and perilous precipices.
 Wide shots of the cave interior were created by compositing live-action stage sets with expansive matte paintings extending the cave’s dimensions.
 Specific live-action scenes took place on full-scale sets constructed at Warner Bros. studios.
 For a surreal and memorable approach to Batman's descent into his lair, Burton commissioned Gaspar to create an iron maiden-inspired entrance to the Batcave's inner sanctum.
 In the shot, Batman closes the entrance behind him as pneumatic spikes shoot out and retract around his figure with mechanical precision.
 Gaspar explained, "The spikes all had to be done pneumatically.
 Each spike had its own little cylinder.
 There were something like five to seven thousand dollars just in pneumatic cylinders.
 One switch controlled everything, so the spikes would zip out and contract individually".

 The Batcave itself underwent a significant redesign for Batman Returns.
-The original 1989 Batcave, styled by Furst, had featured a Gothic, Phantom of the Opera-inspired look with skyscraper foundations jutting through the cave walls, a somewhat incongruous design choice given the cave's supposed remote woodland location.
+The original 1989 Batcave, styled by Furst, had featured a Gothic, Phantom of the Opera–inspired look with skyscraper foundations jutting through the cave walls, a somewhat incongruous design choice given the cave's supposed remote woodland location.
 The new Batcave was envisioned as a cavern with sheer shale walls and dramatic precipices over deep, bottomless chasms.
 The Batcave's work areas were constructed as set pieces on a Warner Bros. soundstage, while Matte World artist Bill Mather extended the environment through detailed matte paintings to convey the vast cave interior beyond the physical set.